HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]
-preach words, they don't mean a thing same a thing same to _everyone_, just for you the chosen one, fast to reap

-different everything, no simple minds that's where hate comes in who knows (when) - what next day'll bring ya

-say it through the tears (tears) make it clear to trust me (i say) then again painting grey on a masterpiece seeking all waste among order throttle fully bent, no hidden layers just the grief, truly only thing is my own cause, own charge own retreat
+preach words, they don't mean a thing same a thing same to everyone just for you the chosen one, fast to reap, different everything, that's where hate comes in no simple minds who knows (when) - what next day'll bring ya make it clear to trust me (i say) say it through the tears (tears) then again twin soul seperate flame truly only thing is my own cause own charge own retreat painting grey on a masterpiece seeking all waste among order throttle fully bent, no hidden layers just the grief

 -----------------------------------------------------